vlad17/vlad17.github.io/_posts/2020-05-01-an-infinite-simpsons-paradox.md

 featured_image: /assets/2020-simpsons-series/diagram.jpg
 ---

-# An Infinite Simpsons Paradox (Simpson's part 2 of 3)

 This is Problem 9.11 in Elements of Causal Inference.

 _Construct a single Bayesian network on binary $X,Y$ and variables $\\{Z\_j\\}\_{j=1}^\infty$ where the difference in conditional expectation,